 Leaves streaks on some surfaces

 We purchased the Puracy Natural Multi-Surface Cleaner so our expert reviewer could put it to the test in her home.
 Keep reading for our full product review.

-Fumes and chemicals enter our homes every day, but Puracy’s Natural Multi-Surface Cleaner leaves the synthetic behind for a more natural take on clean.
+Puracy’s Natural Multi-Surface Cleaner leaves synthetic ingredients behind for a more natural take on clean.
 As far as bathrooms go, shower doors are one of the hardest areas to keep clean.
 Hard water and soap scum cloud the glass, leaving behind an unsightly residue.
 All shower cleaners aren’t created equal, though, and may lack the adequate strength to clear up stains.
 To see if Puracy was up to the task, we picked up a few bottles and got to work.
 Keep reading to see whether it’s worth adding to your cleaning arsenal.

 Ingredients: Plant- and vegetable-based

-Another one of the main ingredients, C10-C16 alcohol ethoxylate, replaces cleansers like ammonia and petroleum-based distillates and propellants that can give off harmful fumes.
+Another one of the main ingredients, C10-C16 alcohol ethoxylate, replaces cleansers like ammonia and petroleum-based distillates and propellants.
 Like decyl glucoside, it's a surfactant that breaks the surface tension of water to help remove dirt and debris.
-It's also commonly used in baby wipes, dish soap, and acne treatments.
+It's also commonly used in baby wipes and dish soap.

 That’s what’s notable about this formula—the gentleness of the ingredients, yet the ability to remove most dirt.
-We won't list all of the ingredients, but they’re plant- or vegetable-based including the neutralizers, preservatives, and fragrances.
-For homes with children and pets, or if you're simply looking to cut back on the number of potentially harmful chemicals in your home, this formula offers a good cleaning solution.
+We won't list all of the ingredients, but they’re all plant-based including the neutralizers, preservatives, and fragrances.

 Bottle Design and Application: Simple and straightforward